DFE-Digital/academies-api/README.md

-# trams-data-api
+# academies-api
-Simple api for getting data from the TRAMS system
+Simple api for getting data from the central Academies Database datastore.

+NB: Historically this API was used to support the operations of the legacy TRAMS application, and references in legacy documentation will at times refer to it as the 'TRAMS API', etc..
+This usage is entirely historical, however, and is now deprecated.

 ## Development Setup